7 International Marketing Challenges (and How to Overcome Them)

+International marketing challenges affect every brand that moves beyond its domestic market, from cultural miscommunication to regulatory blind spots and currency volatility.
 Marketing your brand to a global audience is a great aspiration shared by millions of ambitious, fast-growing businesses with something unique, fresh and exciting to offer.
-However, rolling out a marketing campaign designed for the UK market isn't sufficient since the audience, consumer market, regulations and demographics in your chosen target country – or for an international audience – will directly impact the types of campaigns you design and how you roll them out.
+However, rolling out a marketing campaign designed for the UK market isn't sufficient since the audience, consumer market, regulations and demographics in your chosen target country will directly impact the types of campaigns you design and how you roll them out.
+The same applies to any brand targeting an international audience more broadly.

-In this guide, One Day International Marketing Agency discusses the seven most prevalent challenges for businesses working towards a globalisation strategy and why localisation is key to success.
+In this guide, One Day Agency's international advertising team discusses the seven most prevalent challenges for businesses working towards a globalisation strategy and why localisation is key to success.
+Research from CSA Research found that 72% of consumers prefer to buy products or services from websites in their own language, a figure that underscores why generic, untailored campaigns fall short in new markets.

 International Advertising Campaign